 Some volunteers choose to travel to Krabi overland, especially if traveling in Thailand before joining one of our projects.
 This is not a problem.
 We will simply put you in touch with one of our local staff to arrange meeting you at a hostel or the bus station in Krabi for example.

 After your arrival in Thailand

 Your room will be a welcome sight after the long flight.
 You'll have several hours to rest and we'll begin to arrange a schedule with you for the next few days.
-Normally this time is spent with other volunteers and our Projects Abroad - Thailand staff, traveling to the location of your placement, getting an induction to your local area and learning how to get around.
+Normally this time is spent with other volunteers and our local staff, traveling to the location of your placement, getting an induction to your local area, and learning how to get around.
 If you are volunteering on a Standard Project, all necessary work-related transportation costs will be covered by Projects Abroad.

 The majority of volunteers live close to other volunteers and you will be able to meet up regularly.
 Many social activities revolve around the local schools and if you are teaching you will quickly gain local celebrity status.

-If you are taking part in our Conservation & Environment Project on arrival at the volunteer guest house you will be introduced to the other volunteers and staff and have an orientation to the area before commencing your diving course and getting started on the other conservation activities.
+If you are taking part in our Conservation & Environment Project, you will be introduced to the other volunteers and staff when you arrive at the resort, and have an orientation to the area before commencing your diving course and getting started on the other activities.

 Food in Thailand